 Born and raised in Wyoming as the son of a wildlife filmmaker, I developed a keen interest in wildlife and vast, western ecosystems.
 This interest has transformed over the years through my participation in research projects on a wide range of species: raptors, prairie dogs, grizzly bears, and pronghorn to name a few.
 I earned my BS in Zoology from the University of Wyoming in 2014 and was named the outstanding graduating male senior of my class.
 I immediately started working at Western Ecosystems Technology (WEST), Inc. in Laramie under Hall Sawyer, PhD, where I primarily study impact analysis and migration ecology.
 As a graduate student, my specific research interest is how landscape and anthropogenic factors affect behavior and movement of wild ungulates.
-The aim of my current research project is to identify migratory behaviors of male mule deer, for the first time, relative to their female counterparts.
-I am also interested in the effect of hunting onset on autumn migration in this species.
-I spend my free time trail running, mountain biking, nordic skiing, hunting, fishing, and just about any outdoor activity I can get my hands on.Download CV
+The aim of my current research project is to identify migratory behaviors of male mule deer, for the first time, relative to females.
+I am also interested in how autumn hunting season affects migration timing and whether deer change their behaviors in and around hunting season.
+I spend my free time trail running, mountain biking, cross-country skiing, hunting, fishing, and just about any outdoor activity I can get my hands on.Download CV

 Professional Preparation and Appointments

 2014 – present Wildlife Research Technician.
 Western EcoSystems Technology, Inc. (WEST)

 2016 – present Graduate Student Research Assistant.
 Wyoming Cooperative Fish and Wildlife Research Unit (WY COOP)

 2016 – present Graduate Research Assistant.
 Wyoming Migration Initiative (WMI)